TradeTrust/documentation/docs/document-creator/config-file/config-generator.md

 To take it a step further, you can customise your config file by **replacing the forms in the forms section with your own customised forms**, so you can create and issue your own custom documents.

-_Please note that by using any of these methods of generating a config file, the config file will only be usable in **ropsten testnet** environment and with a validity of **30 days**._
+_Please note that by using any of these methods of generating a config file, the config file will only be usable in **goerli testnet** environment and with a validity of **30 days**._